 Accounts Receivable and Allowance for Doubtful Accounts

-Trade accounts receivable represent amounts billed to customers and not yet collected or amounts that have been earned, but may not be billed until the passage of time, and are recorded when the right to consideration becomes unconditional.
+Trade accounts receivable represent amounts billed to customers and not yet collected or amounts that were earned, but may not be billed until the passage of time, and are recorded when the right to consideration becomes unconditional.
 Trade accounts receivable are recorded at the invoiced amount, which approximates net realizable value, and generally do not bear interest.
-The allowance for doubtful accounts is our best estimate of the amount of probable credit losses in our existing accounts receivable.
+The allowance for doubtful accounts is our best estimate of the amount of expected credit losses in our existing accounts receivable.
 We determine the allowance based on our historical collection experience and by performing an analysis of our accounts receivable in light of the current economic environment.
+This estimate of expected losses reflects those losses expected to occur over the contractual life of the receivable.
 We review our allowance for doubtful accounts on a regular basis.
 In addition, when necessary, we provide an allowance for the full amount of specific accounts deemed to be uncollectible.
 Account balances are charged off against the allowance in the period in which we determine that it is probable the receivable will not be recovered.
-The allowance for doubtful accounts balances were $15 million and $16 million for the years ended December 31, 2018, and 2017, respectively, and bad debt write-offs were not material.
+The allowance for doubtful accounts balances were $33 million and $39 million at December 31, 2021, and 2020, respectively, and bad debt write-offs were not material.

-Our inventories are stated at the lower of cost or market.
-For the years ended December 31, 2018 and 2017, approximately 13 percent and 12 percent, respectively, of our consolidated inventories (primarily heavy-duty and high-horsepower engines and parts) were valued using the last-in, first-out (LIFO) cost method.
+Our inventories are stated at the lower of cost or net realizable value.
+For the years ended December 31, 2021 and 2020, approximately 15 percent and 14 percent, respectively, of our consolidated inventories (primarily heavy-duty and high-horsepower engines and parts) were valued using the last-in, first-out (LIFO) cost method.
 The cost of other inventories is generally valued using the first-in, first-out (FIFO) cost method.
 Our inventories at interim and year-end reporting dates include estimates for adjustments related to annual physical inventory results and for inventory cost changes under the LIFO cost method.
 Due to significant movements of partially-manufactured components and parts between manufacturing plants, we do not internally measure, nor do our accounting systems provide, a meaningful segregation between raw materials and work-in-process.
-See NOTE 6, "INVENTORIES," for additional information.
+See Note 6, "INVENTORIES," for additional information.

 Property, Plant and Equipment

-We record property, plant and equipment, inclusive of assets under capital leases, at cost.
+We record property, plant and equipment at cost, inclusive of assets under finance lease assets.
 We depreciate the cost of the majority of our property, plant and equipment using the straight-line method with depreciable lives ranging from 20 to 40 years for buildings and 3 to 15 years for machinery, equipment and fixtures.
-Capital lease amortization is recorded in depreciation expense.
+Finance lease asset amortization is recorded in depreciation expense.
 We expense normal maintenance and repair costs as incurred.
-Depreciation expense totaled $455 million, $467 million and $434 million for the years ended December 31, 2018, 2017 and 2016, respectively.
-See NOTE 7, "PROPERTY, PLANT AND EQUIPMENT," for additional information.
+Depreciation expense totaled $514 million, $504 million and $494 million for the years ended December 31, 2021, 2020 and 2019, respectively.
+See Note 7, "PROPERTY, PLANT AND EQUIPMENT" and Note 8, "LEASES," for additional information.

 Impairment of Long-Lived Assets

-Under GAAP for goodwill, we have the option to first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying value as a basis for determining whether it is necessary to perform an annual quantitative goodwill impairment test.
-We have elected this option on certain reporting units.
+We have the option to first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying value as a basis for determining whether it is necessary to perform an annual quantitative goodwill impairment test.
+We elected this option on certain reporting units.
 The quantitative impairment test is only required if an entity determines through this qualitative analysis that it is more likely than not that the fair value of the reporting unit is less than its carrying value.
 In addition, the carrying value of goodwill must be tested for impairment on an interim basis in certain circumstances where impairment may be indicated.
-We adopted the FASB's revised rules for goodwill impairment testing in 2018, which simplified the subsequent measurement of goodwill by removing the second step of the two-step impairment test.
-The amendment requires an entity to perform its annual, or interim goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount.
-An impairment charge should be recognized for the amount by which the carrying amount exceeds the reporting unit’s fair value.
+We perform our annual or interim goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount.
+An impairment charge is recognized for the amount by which the carrying amount exceeds the reporting unit’s fair value.

-When we are required or opt to perform the quantitative impairment test, the fair value of each reporting unit is estimated by discounting the after tax future cash flows less requirements for working capital and fixed asset additions.
+When we are required or opt to perform the quantitative impairment test, the fair value of each reporting unit is estimated with either the market approach or the income approach using a discounted cash flow model.
+Our income approach method uses a discounted cash flow model in which cash flows anticipated over several periods, plus a terminal value at the end of that time horizon, are discounted to their present value using an appropriate rate of return.
 Our reporting units are generally defined as one level below an operating segment.
-However, there are two situations where we have aggregated two or more reporting units which share similar economic characteristics and thus are aggregated into a single reporting unit for testing purposes.
-These two situations are described further below:
+However, there are three situations where we have aggregated two or more reporting units which share similar economic characteristics and thus are aggregated into a single reporting unit for testing purposes.
+These three situations are described further below:

-Our valuation method requires us to make projections of revenue, operating expenses, working capital investment and fixed asset additions for the reporting units over a multi-year period.
+The discounted cash flow model requires us to make projections of revenue, gross margin, operating expenses, working capital investment and fixed asset additions for the reporting units over a multi-year period.
 Additionally, management must estimate a weighted-average cost of capital, which reflects a market rate, for each reporting unit for use as a discount rate.
 The discounted cash flows are compared to the carrying value of the reporting unit and, if less than the carrying value, the difference is recorded as a goodwill impairment loss.
 In addition, we also perform a sensitivity analysis to determine how much our forecasts can fluctuate before the fair value of a reporting unit would be lower than its carrying amount.
 We perform the required procedures as of the end of our fiscal third quarter.
-We determined that the automated transmission business is our only reporting unit with material goodwill where the estimated fair value does not substantially exceed the carrying value.
-The estimated fair value of the reporting unit exceeds its carrying amount by approximately 21 percent.
-Total goodwill in this reporting unit is $544 million and the total carrying amount at the time of the evaluation was $1,200 million.
-This reporting unit is made up of only one business, our joint venture with Eaton (Eaton Cummins Automated Transmission Technologies) which was acquired and recorded at fair value in the third quarter of 2017.
-As a result, we did not expect that the estimated fair value would exceed the carrying value by a significant amount.

-At December 31, 2018, our recorded goodwill was $1,126 million, approximately 48 percent of which resided in the automated transmissions reporting unit, 34 percent in the aggregated emission solutions and filtration reporting unit, 8 percent in the electrified power reporting unit and 7 percent in the distribution reporting unit.
+At December 31, 2021, our recorded goodwill was $1,287 million, of which approximately 42 percent or $544 million resided in the automated transmissions reporting unit, 30 percent in the aggregated emission solutions and filtration reporting unit, 20 percent in the new power reporting unit and 6 percent in the distribution reporting unit.
 Changes in our projections or estimates, a deterioration of our operating results and the related cash flow effect or a significant increase in the discount rate could decrease the estimated fair value of our reporting units and result in a future impairment of goodwill.
-See NOTE 8, "GOODWILL AND OTHER INTANGIBLE ASSETS," for additional information.
+See Note 9, "GOODWILL AND OTHER INTANGIBLE ASSETS," for additional information.

 Other Intangible Assets

-We capitalize other intangible assets, such as trademarks, patents and customer relationships, that have been acquired either individually or with a group of other assets.
+We capitalize other intangible assets, such as trademarks, patents and customer relationships, that were acquired either individually or with a group of other assets.
 These intangible assets are amortized on a straight-line basis over their estimated useful lives generally ranging from 3 to 25 years.
 Intangible assets are reviewed for impairment when events or circumstances indicate that the carrying value may not be recoverable over the remaining lives of the assets.
-See NOTE 8, "GOODWILL AND OTHER INTANGIBLE ASSETS," for additional information.
+See Note 9, "GOODWILL AND OTHER INTANGIBLE ASSETS," for additional information.

-We charge the estimated costs of warranty programs, other than product campaigns, to cost of sales at the time products are sold and revenue is recognized.
-We use historical experience to develop the estimated liability for our various warranty programs.
+We estimate and record a liability for base warranty programs at the time our products are sold.
+Our estimates are based on historical experience and reflect management's best estimates of expected costs at the time products are sold and subsequent adjustment to those expected costs when actual costs differ.
 Factors considered in developing these estimates included component failure rates, repair costs and the point of failure within the product life cycle.
 As a result of the uncertainty surrounding the nature and frequency of product campaigns, the liability for such campaigns is recorded when we commit to a recall action or when a recall becomes probable and estimable, which generally occurs when it is announced.
 The liability for these campaigns is reflected in the provision for warranties issued.
 We review and assess the liability for these programs on a quarterly basis.
 We also assess our ability to recover certain costs from our suppliers and record a receivable when we believe a recovery is probable.
 In addition to costs incurred on warranty and product campaigns, from time to time we also incur costs related to customer satisfaction programs for items not covered by warranty.
 We accrue for these costs when agreement is reached with a specific customer.
 These costs are not included in the provision for warranties, but are included in cost of sales.
 In addition, we sell extended warranty coverage on most of our engines.
-See Extended Warranty policy discussion above and NOTE 9, "PRODUCT WARRANTY LIABILITY," for additional information.
+See Extended Warranty policy discussion above and Note 13, "PRODUCT WARRANTY LIABILITY," for additional information.

 Research and Development

-Our research and development program is focused on product improvements, product extensions, innovations and cost reductions for our customers.
-Research and development expenditures include salaries, contractor fees, building costs, utilities, testing, technical IT, administrative expenses and allocation of corporate costs and are expensed, net of contract reimbursements, when incurred.
+Our research and development programs are focused on product improvements, product extensions, innovations and cost reductions for our customers.
+Research and development expenditures include salaries, contractor fees, building costs, utilities, testing, technical information technology expenses, administrative expenses and allocation of corporate costs and are expensed, net of contract reimbursements, when incurred.
 From time to time, we enter into agreements with customers and government agencies to fund a portion of the research and development costs of a particular project.
-We generally account for these reimbursements as an offset to the related research and development expenditure.
-Research and development expenses, net of contract reimbursements, were $894 million, $734 million and $616 million for the years ended December 31, 2018, 2017 and 2016, respectively.
-Contract reimbursements were $120 million, $137 million and $131 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+When not associated with a sales contract, we generally account for these reimbursements as an offset to the related research and development expenditure.
+Research and development expenses, net of contract reimbursements, were $1.1 billion, $903 million and $998 million for the years ended December 31, 2021, 2020 and 2019, respectively.
+Contract reimbursements were $104 million, $86 million and $90 million for the years ended December 31, 2021, 2020 and 2019, respectively.

 Related Party Transactions